10 Reasons Why OTs Should Be Using Occupation-Based Interventions

 Using occupation-based interventions may shake things up for every session, but additionally such tasks allow us therapists to get to know our patients on a whole new level.
 We can joke, laugh, and cry together as we guide them through the therapy process.
 We walk away entertained and knowing that we just might have made a difference in their lives.

-I hope this list helps encourage all OTs, COTAs and fieldwork students to incorporate more occupation-based treatments in their everyday practice.
+We hope this list helps encourage all OTs, COTAs and fieldwork students to incorporate more occupation-based treatments in their everyday practice.

-More Great Occupation-Based Resources:
+Some Great Occupation-Based Resources:

 The Note Ninjas ADL Treatment Guide (Note Ninjas) Get 25% off using promo code MYOTSPOT